clojure-emacs/cider/README.md

 ### Connect to a running nrepl server

-You can go to your project's dir in a terminal and type there:
+You can go to your project's dir in a terminal and type there (assuming you're using Leiningen that is):

 ```bash
 $ lein repl
 ```

+Alternatively you can start nrepl.el either manually or by the facilities provided by your project build tool (Maven, etc).

+After you get your nrepl server running go back to Emacs.
-Afterwards typing `M-x nrepl` will allow you to connect to the running nrepl session.
+Typing there `M-x nrepl` will allow you to connect to the running nrepl session.

 ### Using the nrepl minor mode